VictorFouquet/TypedQueryTS/README.md

 **TypedQuery** is a TypeScript type library designed to help developers to abstract their queries.

-It is aimed at decoupling a core application from any query related external dependencies, including ORMs, providing a backbone for building queries in typed trees that can the be smoothly translated to any target ORM or raw queries.
+It is aimed at decoupling a core application from any query related external dependencies, including ORMs, providing a backbone for building queries in typed trees that can then be seamlessly translated to any target ORM or raw query language.

 ## Condition types